mmdemirbas/timeline/README.md

 ![](doc/uml.png)

-`Range` is a pair of `Comparable` values which interpreted as start and end points of a range.
+`Range` is a pair of `Comparable` values (start & end points).
 This is the simplest data structure in the library.

+`Timeline` is the base interface.
+It has only one method.

-`Timeline` is a finite segment of `Comparable` values which allows to associate its arbitrary sub-segments (`Interval`s) with a list of arbitrary values.
-This is the most important and most complex data structure in the library.
-It has ~200 lines including comments & empty lines which is not so complex actually.
+`StaticTimeline` is a finite segment of `Comparable` values which allows to associate its arbitrary sub-segments (`Interval`s) with a list of arbitrary values.
+The implementation utilises `NavigableMap` as 'interval map' (consider as another representation of 'interval tree').

-`Recurrence` interface represents a periodically recurring interval of `Comparable` values.
-Currently, only implementation is `ZonedDateTimeRecurrence` which is the sole class mentioning `java.time` package.
-So, you can easily port whole functionality to another domain simply by implementing `Recurrence` interface.
+`StaticTimeline` is the most important and most complex data structure in the library.
+Actually, it has 150+ lines of code which is not so complex tough.

+`UnionTimeline` is a union of contained timelines, as the name suggests.

-`Rotation` assigns a given list of recipients to iterations of a `Recurrence` one-by-one.
-This class also adds patch support on top of those iterations.
-Patch support is the capability to change recipients in any part of the Timeline.
+`PatchedTimeline` is a timeline which adds patch support on top of a base timeline.
+Patch support is the ability to add, remove, or change associated values in any part of the timeline.

-`Rotations` is basically a list of `Rotation`s, plus patch support on top of that.
+`ZonedRotationTimeline` represents periodically recurring intervals of a fixed duration, and assigns the given list of recipients to iterations one-by-one .
+This is the only class mentioning `java.time` package.
+Unlike previous ones which leaves time point type `C` as generic, this implementation hard-codes the time point type as `ZonedDateTime`.

 ## TODO